MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/pia/how-to-search-for-a-phrase-in-the-body-of-items-in-a-folder.md

 ---
-title: Pesquisar uma frase no corpo dos itens em uma pasta
+title: Procurar uma frase no corpo dos itens em uma pasta
 TOCTitle: Search for a phrase in the body of items in a folder ms:assetid: 2c9f3b5f-ed91-4a07-b247-8f89f00cbc68 ms:mtpsurl: https://msdn.microsoft.com/library/Bb644806(v=office.15)